LM-ku/ioBroker.solar_inverter/README.md

 # ioBroker.solar_inverter
 =================

-This adapter is a solar_inverter for the creation of an ioBroker adap
+This is an adapter to monitor and control the solar inverter.

 ## License
 The MIT License (MIT)